Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 \subsection{\texorpdfstring{The function $\Theta(n)$}{The function Theta of n}}

-The first advanced function introduced in this section, denoted by $\Theta(n)$, is desired to output 1 only when $n = 0$ and 0 in all other cases.
+The first advanced function\footnote{These \textit{advanced} functions are not more difficult to understand, but they are more intricate, as they consist of many previously defined \textit{foundational functions}.} introduced in this section, denoted by $\Theta(n)$, is desired to output 1 only when $n = 0$ and 0 in all other cases.
 This can be expressed in a piece-wise definition like so:

 We aim to establish a universal definition for this function, similar to the ones we've devised previously.

 Let's start by examining the function $\xi(n)$.
 We know it follows the output pattern $[0, 1, 1]$, which is close to the desired output pattern for $\Theta(n)$: $[0, 1, 0]$.